IrinaDimcheva/rest-api/readme.md

-# REST-api for Angular course in SoftUni
+# REST-api for React course in SoftUni

 ## Base URL
 The Base URL is the root URL for all of the API, if you ever make a request to the API and you get back a 404 NOT FOUND response then check the Base URL first.